This post may contain affiliate links. If you make a purchase through links on our site, we may earn a commission. Please read our disclosure policy.

 Instructions

-- Serve.
-Strain into ice-filled glasses.
+• Serve: Strain into a glass filled with ice.
 Garnish with a strip of grapefruit zest and serve.

 Notes